lexbalan/Modest/docs/value/literal.md

 #### Exmples

-Creating three arrays of Char from string literal
+Creating three variables with type *Array of Char* from string literal

 ```zig
 const literalString = "I am a string literal"